-- (1) In this Regulation, any reference to an employee includes all key persons and an agent that is acting on behalf of the market operator. - (2) An employee of a broker dealer shall only trade through the broker dealer where he or she is employed.

-- (3) No employee of a market operator shall trade in any securities without the permission of the chief executive officer or compliance officer and such permission shall not be given if paragraph (4) applies. - (4) No employee may trade or procure any other person to trade in any securities whilst in possession of confidential information about issuers, listed securities, market orders, unpublished research, the positions adopted by market participants, or any other matter, where that information is undisclosed and whose disclosure may affect the price of any traded securities. - (5) All employees shall provide a list of the investments held by them to the compliance officer on appointment and annually.
-The compliance officer shall maintain that list. - (6) All employees shall immediately disclose any trading in securities that they have undertaken. - (7) The compliance officer shall review trading by employees no less frequently than annually to ensure that they have met the terms of this Regulation and do not otherwise create a conflict of interest or risk of fraud or abuse.
+- (1) In these Guidelines, any reference to an employee includes all key persons and an agent that is acting on behalf of the market operator. - (2) An employee of a broker dealer shall only trade through the broker dealer where he or she is employed. - (3) An employee of a market operator shall not trade in any securities without the permission of the chief executive officer or compliance officer and such permission shall not be given where paragraph (4) applies. - (4) An employee shall not trade or procure any other person to trade in any securities whilst in possession of confidential information about issuers, listed securities, market orders, unpublished research, the positions adopted by market participants, or any other matter, where that information is undisclosed and which disclosure may affect the price of any traded securities. - (5) An employee shall disclose his interest in securities to the compliance officer in the prescribed form on appointment and every quarter and the compliance officer shall maintain a register of staff interest in securities. - (6) An employee shall immediately disclose any trading in securities that they have undertaken. - (7) The compliance officer shall review trading by employees no less frequently than quarterly to ensure that they have met the terms of these Guidelines and do not otherwise create a conflict of interest or risk of fraud or abuse.

-17. Whistle blowing procedures
+18. Whistle blowing procedures